Mobility Problems in Elderly Persons Prevent Falls and Assist When They Happen

 There are many tools for mobility assistance available depending on an elderly person's walking ability.
 Wooden canes, particularly decorative walking canes, can give an elderly person a sense of independence while simultaneously allowing them to be individuals.
 It's easy to see a walking stick as simply a tool for mobility, but decorative walking canes can add a little needed personality.
 A horse head cane, for instance, is as unique to the person using it as a blackthorn walking stick is to another.

-Mobility issues are common symptoms of aging.
+Mobility issues are common symptoms of ageing.
 But with decorative walking canes, your elderly loved one doesn't have to feel unsteady or obsolete.
 Encourage routine movement and exercise with the assistance of a cane, walking stick, or walker to keep your loved one strong and steady.